How to ruthlessly detach yourself from everything? Outcomes? Things? Even love? How to emotionally detach yourself?

 Many a men these days are utterly attached to any form of female company.
 They feel “glad” when a woman is around.
 Even though she never offers him her gifts (and I don’t mean just sex here).
 They do all kinds of things to keep the company of the female.

 This is a weak display of codependency and missing confidence in yourself.

-And as the Men of the Dark know, also the exact opposite of what you need to do if you want to achieve utmost success with the female.
+The exact opposite of what you need to do if you want to achieve utmost success with women.

 My relationship with my wife (and anyone) has become much better since I detached myself from it completely.
 Paradoxes are the playground of nature.
 The Kybalion even knows a law that’s called after it.

-I virtually divorced my wife in my head.
+I love my wife, but I am not depending on her.
 I am completely fine with her leaving me or not (I rather not of course, but it’s a question of mindset).
 In turn, our relationship is the most passionate it ever was.
 It comes down to one universal truth of reality:

 Anything you need will elude you.

 How can you love someone when you need them?
 You virtually use them to get your fix for your neediness.
 This isn’t love.
 This is abuse.

 This is why men who don’t care about women get all of them.